Heaters for sale

 Heat only the rooms you want to and avoid using the central heating unnecessarily.

-We stock primarily Paraffin heaters, which are one of the fasting growing heaters in terms of popularity.
+We stock Paraffin heaters, which are the fasting growing heaters in terms of popularity.
 It’s not hard to see why so many people are getting on board.
 They are the economically sound way to heat your home or office, without having to go to a central heating unit.
 They turn on at the flick of a button and you can keep an eye on your fuel levels easily, adjusting your heat levels to suit your needs.

 With heater oils like Tozane now available on the Irish market, it has never been safer to use an Oil Heater.
 Read on below and see why so many people have made the switch to these Heaters and see how much you can save for yourself!